jimmyng94/PawBeat/Hardware/ReadMe.md

-This folder contains all the hardware version developed for this project
+This folder contains the hardware, datasheet, schematics and PCB developed for this project.